Southeast Missouri State University

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Southeast Missouri State University.
-With a net cost of $15,882 per year and median graduate earnings of only $44,030 ten years out, the estimated payback period exceeds 22.5 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Southeast Missouri State University are a real concern.
+With a net cost of $15,882 per year and the typical graduate earning only $44,030 ten years out, the estimated payback period exceeds 22.5 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Median debt of $21,500 against $44,030 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $21,500 against $44,030 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links